-- Don't bounce!!
-Bouncing risks pulling or tearing the muscle you're trying to stretch and relax.
+- Don't bounce!
+Bouncing puts you at risk for pulling or tearing the muscle you're trying to stretch and relax.
 Muscles must be stretched gradually.

-- Don't forcibly stretch an injured muscle, gentle and less is more
+- Don't forcibly stretch an injured muscle.
+Remember, be gentle and less is more!

-- Don't listen to your friends opinions about the best technique for stretching Try them all and decide what works for you
+- Don't only listen to your friends opinions about the best technique for stretching.
+Try them all and decide what works for you.

 Bottom line: Most experts agree that stretching reduces muscle soreness after running and results in better athletic performance.
 Gentle stretching after a race or intense workout can also promote healing and lactic acid removal from the muscles.
 Stretching is most effective when performed several times each week; a minimum of one stretching session per week is sufficient to maintain flexibility.